 Axuan was a fountain of knowledge.
 We talked on the 60-minute bus ride from Flores to the UNESCO World Heritage Site and he started filling my brain with facts about this Mayan civilization.
 It existed approximately between 600 BC and 900 AD and at its height, had a population of 100 000.

-Tikal is a biodiverse jungle setting hosting massive stone structures that rise through the treetops.
-Oh, what these towering monuments have witnessed – a bustling city ages-old, its ensuing decline, dense jungle overgrowth and rediscovery.
+The Mayan ruins of Tikal are in a biodiverse jungle.
+Massive stone structures rise through the treetops.
+Oh, what these towering monuments have witnessed – a bustling city ages old, its ensuing decline, dense jungle overgrowth and rediscovery.

 Star Wars fans…this was the film location for the Massassi Outpost on the 4th moon of Yavin.
 Recognize it?